Apr 15 - Apr 28, 2017

 May 22 - Jun 3, 2017

 Bhutan: Wild Flowers and Forests of Blooming Rhododendrons

 Aug 3 - Aug 14, 2017

 Yoga Retreat in Bhutan: Culture and Meditation in the Himalayas

 Travel has been John’s passion since he was a summer exchange student in Peru during high school.
 A 2007 trip to Bhutan changed his life, so struck with the beauty of Bhutan, its wonderful people and the unique feel of the country that he founded Champaca Journeys.

 Dorji and John became acquainted when he guided John’s first Bhutan trip in 2007.
-Dorji is one of the few guides/tour operators in Bhutan to possess the necessary levels of government licensing and we are honored have Dorji guide all our journeys.
+Dorji is one of the few guides/tour operators in Bhutan to possess the necessary levels of government licensing and we are honored to be partnered with Dorji.

 A former Buddhist monk, Serd has great understanding for the secular parts of Lao life, and brings great sensitivity and humor to his work as a tour operator